Merchant cash advance marketing guidelinesPrivate preview

 Value Prop | Customize the size of your financing offer based on your business needs.You’ll only pay the cost of your financing plus one flat fee that never changes, there are no compounding interest charges or late fees. |

-Financial Disclaimer | All financing requests are subject to a final review prior to approval.
-Stripe Capital loans are issued by Celtic Bank, powered by Stripe.
-Stripe Capital merchant cash advances are provided by YouLend. |
+Financial Disclaimer | Stripe Capital offers financing types that include loans and merchant cash advances.
+All financing applications are subject to review prior to approval.
+In the US, Stripe Capital loans are issued by Celtic Bank, and YouLend provides Stripe Capital merchant cash advances.
+In the UK, Stripe Capital loans and merchant cash advances are provided by YouLend. |

 Wording guidelines